 2. Aversion from stress.
 Episodes of stress/depression trigger MS attacks.
-Moreover, instead of taking anti-depressants, which suppress the brain and cause sedation, the patients must take steps to naturally keep their mind diverted.
+Moreover, instead of taking anti-depressants, which suppress the brain and cause sedation, the patients must take steps to naturally keep their minds diverted.
 Patients are therefore encouraged to engross in various activities of interest to keep them busy.
 Also, brooding on the disease is highly discouraged.
-To ensure effective treatment and speedy recovery, it is utmost important for MS patients to avoid mental and emotional stress.
-Effective management of stress and depression provide the greatest support in the success of this new MS treatment.
+To ensure effective treatment and speedy recovery, it is of utmost importance for MS patients to avoid mental and emotional stress.
+Effective management of stress and depression provides the greatest support for the success of this new MS treatment.

-3. A strict vegetarian diet with minimal spices/chillies and less of oil is advised.
-Vegetarian diet, advised by the doctors of SVHRC is very easy to digest.
-It helps in maintaining a healthy digestive system which compliments proper functioning of the medicines.
+3. A strict vegetarian diet with minimal spices/chilies and less oil is advised.
+The vegetarian diet, advised by the doctors of SVHRC is very easy to digest.
+It helps in maintaining a healthy digestive system which compliments the proper functioning of the medicines.

-5. Often MS patients lose their self confidence due to the flaws developed in body movements which make it difficult to manage routine life.
-In such cases, it becomes important to make the patients regain their will power and self confidence with counseling.
+5. Often MS patients lose their self-confidence due to the flaws developed in body movements which make it difficult to manage routine life.
+In such cases, it becomes important to make the patients regain their willpower and self-confidence with counseling.
 Patients with severe psychological imbalance or depression are often unable to take full advantage of our treatment.
-Their prognosis (process of healing) slows down.
+Their prognosis (the process of healing) slows down.
 In such cases, inspiring positivity of the mind has always proved to be beneficial in the healing process.

-6. The period of treatment of a patient depends on various factors such as the level of damage already suffered by the body, the stage and sub-type of M.S, the mental and emotional state of the patient etc. The treatment prescribed can therefore be as lengthy as necessary in each case.
+6. The period of treatment of a patient depends on various factors such as the level of damage already suffered by the body, the stage and sub-type of M.S., the mental and emotional state of the patient, etc. The treatment prescribed can therefore be as long as necessary in each case.
 It is advised to take Remalin continuously at least for a period of ten years.

 10. Patients undergoing Multiple Sclerosis treatment are advised to abstain from maintaining physical/sexual indulgence with/without a partner since this could impede the process of recovery in the patient’s body.